FabianStammen/ForexFactoryScraper/README.md

 If an event has the time signature 'All Day' the time will be saves as the maximum value, 23:59:59, to ensure completion of the event at the point or scraping.\
 The output file will be located in the working directory and be called forex_factory_catalog.csv

+It is required to have Google Chrome installed.\
-All requirements are within requirements.txt.\
+All other requirements are within requirements.txt.\
 You can easily install them with 'pip install -r requirements.txt'.